-This is easily the most star studded draft class since the 2003 Draft.
+This is easily the most star-studded draft class since the 2003 Draft.
 There are a lot of solid rotational players with a bevy of prospects capable of turning into franchise building blocks.
 Here is my final 2017 NBA Mock Draft.
 My first two mock drafts were Mock Draft 1.0 and Mock Draft 2.0.

 1. Boston Celtics – Markelle Fultz (Fr.
 PG Washington)

 Fultz is the easy choice here.
 He’s got everything you want in an NBA guard: length, athleticism, shooting, handle, and IQ.
 It will only be a matter of time before Fultz becomes the man in Boston, even if Isaiah Thomas remains on the team.
-Don’t worry about how bad his Washington team was, because that’s not a reflection on his competitiveness.
+Don’t worry about how bad his Washington team was because that’s not a reflection on his competitiveness.
 He may not carry the headlines of Lonzo Ball but he is a complete player with All-NBA upside.

 2. LA Lakers – Lonzo Ball (Fr.
 PG UCLA)

 Stop buying into the news that the Lakers are looking another way.
 Ball is lightyears ahead of other prospects with his court vision and feel for the game.
-Sure he has an obnoxious, attention seeking father, but this kid’s play incentivizes teammates to play hard.
+Sure he has an obnoxious, attention-seeking father, but this kid’s play incentivizes teammates to play hard.
 I don’t know if he’ll ever be able to score from the mid-range or be a lock-up defender.
 He still has unreal off-ball awareness on the defensive end as well as an underrated finishing ability to make up for average athletic ability.

 3. Philadelphia 76ers – Josh Jackson (Fr.
 SF Kansas)

-A lot of rumors are swirling of a team promising to select Jackson.
+A lot of rumors are swirling around a team promising to select Jackson.
 I’m guessing it’s the Sixers trying to find another star in The Process.
 Everyone knows Fultz and Ball are great, but Jackson is the one player in this draft that has potential to be an All-NBA and All-Defensive Player.
 Philly seems comfortable with the idea of Ben Simmons playing point, so why not add an athletic stopper with the passing and slashing skills to be dangerous.

 4. Phoenix Suns – Jayson Tatum (Fr.
 SF Duke)